emirror-de/lewp-rs/.github/ISSUE_TEMPLATE/feature-enhancement-request.md

 Anything else important to know about?

-## Checklist
+## Checklist (please remove after double checking)

 - [ ] Checked if there is already a similar issue available in the repository
-- [ ] Clear description of the motivation
+- [ ] Is the description of the motivation clearly defined?
-- [ ] Clear description of the desired solution
+- [ ] Is the  description of the desired solution clear and comprehensible for other contributors?
-- [ ] Code example/public API is provided and commented
+- [ ] Is my suggested and commented code example/public API easy to use?
-- [ ] Alternatives are stated that can be used as reference
+- [ ] Do all stated alternatives provide additional information about my topic?